-The CCE in EW focuses on research and analysis efforts to enable the development of methodologies and tools to assess and evaluate the negative effects of adversarial attacks on Army electronic systems, utilizing readily available commercial and Government Off-the-shelf technologies, and investigate inherent susceptibilities that these and similar technologies may have when integrated into existing or future Army systems.
-The AA CCE in EW will conduct research to enable analyses relative to adverse effects and impacts on Army systems resulting from operations in a complex and dynamic EME.
-Technological advancements in electronics, telecommunications, wireless technologies, sensors, and countermeasures that are commercially available are increasing unabated.
-The application of these technologies as electronic countermeasures to Army networks, communications, sensors, manned and unmanned platforms, and weapon systems is highly likely, given their general availability and low costs, particularly relative to the Nation State sponsored technology developments in the past 30-40 years.
-Understanding how these technologies have the potential to adversely affect basic operation and mission effectiveness of Army systems enables the Army to research, develop and apply mitigation strategies for these technologies and the associated effects.
-This research will also enable the identification and mitigation of potential vulnerabilities of these technologies and subsystem components when integrated into new and existing Army weapon, network, sensor, communication, and navigation systems.
-The AA CCE in EW enables the design and development of new, sophisticated, and cost effective analysis methods and tools for use throughout the acquisition cycle that can subject component level, sub-system level, and system level Army technologies to these stressing environments in a planned, predictable, and repeatable manner in order to detect and mitigate potential vulnerabilities.
-Utilizing advanced techniques in EME modeling, generation (including both the threat technology inherent EME and intentional electronic attack (EA)), and measurement, in coordination with modeling and instrumentation of Army systems, in laboratory, closed loop, hardware in the loop (HWIL), anechoic chambers, and open-air ranges, susceptibilities may be identified and mitigation efforts determined.
+The CCE in EW SLV focuses on research and analysis efforts to enable the development of tools, techniques, and methodologies to assess and evaluate the negative effects of adversarial attacks on Army electronic systems.
+Utilizing readily available commercial and Government off-the-shelf technologies, EW SLV investigations look for inherent susceptibilities that these and similar technologies may have when directed toward existing or future Army systems.

+The A&A CCE in EW SLV will conduct research to enable analytical efforts investigating the adverse effects and impacts on Army systems resulting from operations in a complex and dynamic battlefield Electromagnetic Environment (EME).
+Technological advancements in electronics, telecommunications, wireless technologies, sensors, lasers, and countermeasures that are commercially available are increasing unabated.
+The application of these technologies as both radio frequency electronic countermeasures (RFECM) and Electro-optical countermeasures (EOCM) to Army networks, communications, sensors, manned and unmanned platforms, and weapon systems is highly likely, given their advanced technical capabilities, general availability, and low costs compared to the Nation State sponsored technology developments in the past 30-40 years.
+Understanding how these technologies have the potential to adversely affect basic operation and mission effectiveness of Army systems will enable the Army to research, develop and apply mitigation strategies to counter these technologies and their associated effects.
+This research will enable the identification and mitigation of potential vulnerabilities to these technologies for both new and existing Army weapon, network, sensor, communication, and navigation systems.
+The A&A CCE in EW SLV enables the design and development of new, sophisticated, and cost effective analysis methods and tools for use during technology development, and throughout the acquisition life cycle, that can subject component, sub-system, and system level Army technologies to these stressing environments in systematic manner in order to detect and mitigate potential vulnerabilities.
+Utilizing advanced techniques in EME modeling, generation, and measurement (including both the inherent EME and intentional EA), in coordination with modeling and instrumentation of Army systems, and using laboratory, closed loop, hardware-in-the-loop (HWIL), anechoic chamber, and open-air range investigations; susceptibilities may be identified and mitigation techniques determined.

-Strategic focus areas of the AA CCE in EW includes:
+Strategic focus areas of the A&A CCE in EW include:

-- i.
-Threat and commercial EME source generation capabilities, signatures, and predictors of presence (Threat technique generation and identification). - ii.
-Controlled environment (Laboratory, HWIL, anechoic chamber) analysis development. - iii.
-Counter-countermeasure development and analysis (threat EA mitigation techniques). - iv.
-Effects of emerging threats on PNT. - v.
-Effects of emerging threats on unmanned systems (both airborne and ground based).
+- Controlled environment (laboratory, HWIL, anechoic chamber) analysis development. - Counter-countermeasure development and analysis (threat EA mitigation techniques). - Effects of emerging threats on autonomous systems (both airborne and ground based).